Taner-Tun/E-Commerce/README.md

 Clone the repository: git clone https://github.com/Taner-Tun/jensen_deli/tree/main Navigate to the project directory: cd project\
-Install dependencies: npm install\
+Install dependencies: `$ npm install`

+## Start Application

-Start the application: npm run dev
+Start the application by typing: `$ npm run dev`

+To start the server, open a new terminal and go to the root of the project.
+To start the server: `$ node server`

 Once you've gotten the project running with npm run dev there is no need to restart the npm or refresh\
 the browser when changes to the project have been made.